 Growing Together Aquaponics Inc.

-The purpose of this presentation is to provide attendees with information, knowledge and the skills to develop grant applications for their respective agencies.
-Specific objectives include:
+The purpose of this presentation is to provide you with information and the skills to develop grant applications for your agencies.
+After the session you will be able to:

-- Attendees will be able to identify appropriate funding sources matching their funding needs.
+- Identify funding sources matching your funding needs.

-- Attendees will be able to develop specific components of successful grant applications.
+- Develop specific parts of successful grant applications.

-Noon – 1:45 PM Lunch and Visit Exhibit Hall
+Noon – 1:45 PM Lunch and Time to Visit the Exhibit Hall

 2 – 3 PM Breakout 1C